This post is a more in-depth look at the ways I’ve used Micro Jobs to both learn & improve my skills, and earn extra income.

 This Blog is also a Platform

-While we’re still talking about writing, I should mention this blog as another platform I’m working on.
-I’m looking to further improve my writing, and also learn WordPress, SEO, and everything else that goes along with running a blog.
+I should mention this blog as another platform I’m working on.
+I've used it to improve my writing, learn WordPress, SEO, and everything else that goes along with running a blog.

 It also helps me to gather my thoughts for future books & courses, and lets me connect with other like-minded people online.